Mostly cloudyMostly cloudy80°F

 The Foundation of a Great Summer.

-From wholesome meals to expert care, Camp Mowglis provides a structured, safe, and enriching environment where boys thrive.
+From fun activities to wholesome meals to expert care, Camp Mowglis provides a structured, safe, and enriching environment where boys thrive.
 Learn more about our dedicated staff, health protocols, and the daily essentials that make camp life seamless and rewarding.

 An Exclusive Opportunity for Growth, Adventure, and Lifelong Brotherhood.